As Facebook Shows Its Flaws, What Might A Better Social Network Look Like?

 "We don't really have control over the algorithms that sort our information and choose what we see or don't see," says Zuckerman.

 He and his MIT colleagues have built an experimental platform called Gobo, which allows you to tinker with the algorithms on your Facebook and Twitter feeds as you see fit – so you can get more news and less entertainment, or filter for more civil content and less rude content.
-You can also change the balance of men and women in your feed.
+You can also change the balance of men and women.

 "So you can say things like 'I'd like to hear from more women in my feed,' 'Mute all the men!'"
 Zuckerman explains.